 Keep up to date on our research.
 Sign up for our quarterly newsletter that highlights new research, app and product updates, upcoming events, and general happenings.

 Research Focus Areas

 The majority of U.S. forests and grasslands are adapted to fire.
-Past management actions such as grazing, introduction of non-native species, and organized… more
+Past management actions such as grazing, introduction of non-native species, and organized fire suppression,… more

-The study of wildland fire behavior addresses the dynamics of energy release and fire propagation from combustion in wildland fuels across a wide range of… more
+The study of wildland fire behavior addresses the dynamics of energy release and fire propagation from combustion in wildland fuels across a wide range of spatial scales.
+Fire… more

 Wildland fire science includes interdisciplinary components that cross-cut several focal areas.
-Research disciplines such as meteorology and climate can… more
+Research disciplines such as meteorology and climate can improve our… more

 Take a look at a few of our projects and activities explained through ESRI's ArcGIS Story Maps and tools.

 International Partnerships Map: Researchers work collaboratively with national and international partners to improve wildland fire research that maintains healthy, productive ecosystems and reduces risk to people and property.